Jessy Mendiola: Early life

-Mendiola was born in Dubai, where her father used to work.
-She is the second of three siblings of a Filipino mother and a Lebanese father.
-She was three years old when her mother moved and brought her and her elder sister Pamela to the Philippines.
-Her mother left her father due to his infidelity.
-Jessy's younger sister Megan was born in Mexico, where her parents reconciled but eventually separated again for unknown reasons.
+Jessica Mendiola Tawile was born in Dubai, where her father once worked.
+She is the second of three daughters born to Filipino mother Judith Mendiola and Lebanese father Roger Tawile.
+She was three years old when her mother Judith moved to the Philippines after her father's infidelity, bringing along her and her elder sister, Pamela.
+Jessy's younger sister Megan was born in Mexico, where her parents reconciled, but eventually separated again for unknown reasons.
 She remains in contact with her father, who works overseas as a marine anthropologist.
 She studied mass communication at Far Eastern University.